quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/matrix_functions.md

 ## Rational FOE

-The rational FOE path approximates the same matrix function without full diagonalization.
+The rational FOE path uses AAA with shared poles for occupation and entropy, without full diagonalization.
 It is especially useful in sparse finite-temperature calculations where exact diagonalization would be much heavier.

 ## Dense versus sparse behavior